status-im/help.status.im/docs/en/status-communities/join-a-channel.md

 === "Desktop"

     1. From the navigation sidebar, click the community with the channel you want to join.
-    1. In the channel sidebar, select the closed channel.
+    1. In the channel sidebar, select the token-gated channel.
     1. Verify if you meet the channel requirements.
 If you don't meet the channel requirements, the **Enter channel** button is greyed out.
     1. Click **Enter channel**.